Prime minister–designate: Overview

-The term prime minister–elect is sometimes used as a synonym, but in most circumstances, it is technically incorrect: a prime minister is usually appointed by the head of state, and not elected to office by the entire nation, as is the case with some presidential polls.
-However, it has nonetheless seen common use in the media.
+The term prime minister–elect is sometimes used as a synonym but in most circumstances is technically incorrect: a prime minister is usually appointed by the head of state, and not elected to office by the entire nation, as is the case with some presidential polls; however, it has nonetheless seen common use in the media.
 Terms such as incoming prime minister and prime minister–in-waiting are also sometimes used, although the latter term is also sometimes used prior to an election for a party leader who is leading in the polls and/or has a meaningful chance of winning, or even more generally at any time between elections in reference to any opposition party leader (regardless of his or her party's perceived electoral prospects) and even for future leadership contenders within the current governing party.
 Under the broader definition, many prime ministers-in-waiting never actually become prime ministers.

-In some countries the role is specifically covered by legislation, in others, convention applies before the chosen leader is sworn in.
+In some countries, the role is specifically covered by legislation, in others, convention applies before the chosen leader is sworn in.
 The Australian Electoral Commission, the government authority responsible for the conduct of elections in Australia, notes that "it is usually possible for the prime minister-elect to claim victory on the night of the election".

 The media sometimes prematurely refers to someone as a prime minister-designate where the broader term of prime minister-in-waiting would be more suitable.
 Common circumstances when this happens include upcoming leadership elections where there is only one candidate and/or a clear majority of eligible voters in the election have pledged to vote for a particular candidate.
 For example, in the United Kingdom during the 2007 Labour Party leadership election, Gordon Brown was referred to as the prime minister–designate even before the leadership elections had confirmed him in that position.
 Some reporters have suggested that in such circumstances, the term prime minister-presumptive would be more suitable than either "in-waiting" or "designate" since the prospects of accession are typically similar to that of an heir presumptive in a monarchy or a presumptive nominee in a United States presidential election.
 In the Republic of Ireland, where the prime minister and head of government are officially titled and referred to in both English and Irish as the Taoiseach, the person most expected to succeed to the office is variously described as the presumptive Taoiseach, the Taoiseach-designate, the Taoiseach-in-waiting or more rarely the Taoiseach-elect, with no singular style predominating.